-Gdaniec, Jacob (1844) Dalwin, the son of Paul Gdaniec & Elisabeth Grabowska, left Lubizewo-Tzewskie for Hamburg where he set aboard the “Palmerston”, 29 Jul 1872, arriving at Port Chalmers, Dunedin, 6 Dec 1872.
+Jacob Gdaniec (1844) Dalwin, the son of Paul Gdaniec & Elisabeth Grabowska, left Lubizewo-Tzewskie for Hamburg where he set aboard the “Palmerston”, 29 Jul 1872, arriving at Port Chalmers, Dunedin, 6 Dec 1872.
 Listed aboard was—Jacob Gdanitz 28.
 Jacob invested in Crown Grant land in the North Harbour & Blueskin district in 1876 & left the area in 1883 for Greytown where he took up some property.
 In 1883 he had also taken up property in the Otokia area with his brother August.
-Jacob is last recorded in the ‘1895 Otago & Southland Directory’, as a labourer.
+Jacob is last recorded in the ‘1895 Otago & Southland Directory’, as a labourer at Greytown (Allanton)..

-Gdaniec, August Wilhelm (1846) Szczerbięcin, the son of Paul Gdaniec & Elisabeth Grabowska, left Friederchobey for Hamburg where he set aboard the “Humboldt” 19 Oct 1874, arriving at Port Nicholson, Wellington, 28 Jan 1875.
+August Wilhelm Gdaniec (1846) Szczerbięcin, the son of Paul Gdaniec & Elisabeth Grabowska, left Friederchobey for Hamburg where he set aboard the “Humboldt” 19 Oct 1874, arriving at Port Nicholson, Wellington, 28 Jan 1875.
 Listed aboard was—August W. Gedanitz 28.
 While in New Zealand he worked as a farmer and labourer.
 In 1883 he had taken up some property in the Otokia area with his brother Jacob & sold the property 11 Sep 1888.
-This is the last known account of August, residing at Greytown.
+The last known account of August,was residing at Greytown.